 - In The Truman Show, the lead character recalls his trip to Mount Rushmore as a child... which was very obviously faked, via a large styrofoam replica of Mount Rushmore sitting high on a hill somewhere.
 This was necessary to keep him inside the dome where his life is being filmed.

-- In one of the Leprechaun films (when he searches for a wife), the male hero runs some kind of historical tour or something.
+- In Leprechaun 2 (when he searches for a wife), the male hero runs some kind of historical tour or something.
 He just drives them around in circles telling scary stories.

 - The main portion of the film The Magic Christian starring Peter Sellers and Ringo Starr.
 Much of the it was filmed on the Queen Elizabeth II.
 Quite surreal.

 - Played for laughs in Spy Hard in which the train pulls out of the station, then we see the train isn't moving; the stationery is.

 - A French movie uses this as its premise: A newsman is supposed to report live from Baghdad, but his cameraman lost the tickets.
 So they fakeorting from Baghdad in his apartment.

 - The Ipcress File.
 As part of his brainwashing, Harry Palmer is made to think his kidnappers have taken him to communist Albania.
 When he breaks out of his prison, he's surprised to find he's in the middle of London.

 - In Now You See Me 2, The Horsemen's final trick on Mabry and Tressler involves faking an aeroplane flight, when they are really on a barge in the middle of the Thames.